pzzd/statistics-probability/notes/probability.md

 P(S) = 0.7
 P(M) = 0.3

 This is a combinatorics problem.
-You can to know first how many ways you can score 2 out of 6 attempts.
+You want to know first how many ways you can score 2 out of 6 attempts.
 You could score the first two and miss the rest, you could score the first and third, and miss the rest, etc.

 [S, S, M, M, M, M]